Main / Edit / History / / Users Area

 The attack

-Consider a situation.
-On your web site you have a simple web form, that allows for example to update some content:
+Consider this situation.
+On your web site you have a simple web form, that allows users update some content:

 <form method="post" action="/update">